rustle/LLDBStackStoreFetch/Readme.md

 Option 2:

-Add a auto-continuing breakpoint as early in your app as possible (probably main) and set it's debug command to set_dispatch_breakpoints

-This will cause the app to stop on _dispatch_call_block_and_release where you can fetch the trace using
+Mess around with using set_dispatch_breakpoints, which has produced extremely inconsistent results for me.
+I can usually get the break points to call (although not always), but the expressions evaluated are corrupted.

+Option 3:

+Mess around with notification stack traces with breakpoints:

+_CFXNotificationPost
+store_stack -a $arg2

+and

+-[__NSObserver _doit:]
-print_stack -a $arg1
+print_stack -a $arg3

 #Things that don't work

-* Setting symbolic breakpoints works from the script and there is a set_dispatch_breakpoints function now, but the second breakpoint is commented out because it doesn't behave correctly (the debug command is executed, but expressions are corrupted and the actual breakpoint never hits)
+* Setting symbolic breakpoints works from the script and there is a set_dispatch_breakpoints function now, but the second breakpoint is commented out because it doesn't behave correctly (the debug command is executed, but expressions are corrupted)

 #Future plans